gabrielmcg/Docker-docs/ops/README.md

 <li class="li"><code class="ph codeph">playbooks/distribute_keys.yml</code> distributes public keys between all nodes, to allow each node to
 password-less log in to every other node.
-As this is not essential and can be regarded as a security risk (a worker node probably should not be able to log in to a UCP node, for instance), this playbook is not run from
+As this is not essential and can be regarded as a security risk (a worker node probably should not be able to log in to a UCP node, for instance), this playbook is commented out in
  <code class="ph codeph">site.yml</code> by default.</li>

 </ul>